RichNeum/RichNeum/README.md

 I'm a **Business Intelligence Analyst** with a strong foundation in data analysis, visualization, and strategic decision-making.
 I specialize in transforming raw data into actionable insights and dashboards that drive operational efficiency and business growth.

-With 9+ years of experience across **Sales Intelligence** and **Inventory Strategy**, I’ve developed a deep understanding of business operations and how to bridge the gap between business needs and technical solutions.
-I’m passionate about using data to uncover trends, streamline processes, and inform impactful decisions.
+## 👋 Hi there, I'm Richard!

+💡 **Business Intelligence Analyst** with 9+ years of experience using data to improve sales performance, streamline logistics, and support regulatory compliance.
+Adept at transforming complex datasets into clear, actionable insights that drive growth and operational efficiency.

 ---